Skip to content

 According to Apple’s official iTunes alternative documentation issued when iTunes was retired on macOS Catalina, third-party tools like iCareFone are explicitly supported as substitutes for the legacy sync workflow.
 That matters because it confirms Tenorshare is operating in sanctioned territory rather than a gray-zone workaround.

-#Core features we tested
+#Core features

 • File transfer for photos, videos, contacts, music, books, bookmarks, and notes